-1 Introduction
+Introduction

-Over the past two decades or so, Multiword Expressions (MWEs) have been identified with an increasing amount of interest in the field of Computational linguistics and Natural Language Processing (NLP) [1].
-The term "MWE" is used to refer to various types of linguistic units and expressions including idioms (kick the bucket, 'to die'), compound noun (village community), phrasal verbs (find out, 'search'), other habitual collocations like conjunctions (as well as), institutionalized phrases (many thanks) etc. However, while there is no universally agreed definition for MWE as yet, most researchers use the term to refer to those frequently occurring phrasal units which are subject to a certain level of semantic opaqueness, or noncompositionality.
-Sag et al. [30] defined them as "idiosyncratic interpretations that cross word boundaries (or spaces)."
+Over the past two decades or so, Multiword Expressions (MWEs) have been identified with an increasing amount of interest in the field of computational linguistics and Natural Language Processing (NLP) (Rayson, 2010, p.
+1).
+The term "MWE" is used to refer to various types of linguistic units and expressions including idioms (kick the bucket, 'to die'), compound noun (village community), phrasal verbs (find out, 'search'), other habitual collocations like conjunctions (as well as), institutionalized phrases (many thanks) etc. However, while there is no universally agreed definition for MWE as yet, most researchers use the term to refer to those frequently occurring phrasal units which are subject to a certain level of semantic opaqueness, or non-compositionality.
+Sag et al. (2002, p.
+1) defined them as "idiosyncratic interpretations that cross word boundaries (or spaces)."

 MWEs are treated as a special case in semantics since individual components of an expression often fail to keep their meanings intact within the actual meaning of that expression.
-This opaqueness in meaning may be partial or total depending on the degree of compositionality of the whole expression [12].
-MWEs have been studied for decades in Phraseology under the term "phraseological unit" [5].
+This opaqueness in meaning may be partial or total depending on the degree of compositionality of the whole expression (Chakraborty, 2011, p.
+8).
+MWEs have been studied for decades in Phraseology under the term "phraseological unit" (Baldwin, 2010, p.
+267).
 But in the early 1990s, MWEs started receiving increasing attention in corpus-based computational linguistics and NLP.
 A number of research activities on MWEs have been carried out in various languages like English, German and many other European languages.
-Various statistical co-occurrence measurements like Mutual Information (MI) [15], Log-Likelihood [21], Salience [26] have been suggested for the identification of MWEs.
+Various statistical co-occurrence measurements like Mutual Information (MI) (Church, 1990, p.
+22), Log-Likelihood (Dunning, 1993, p.
+61), Salience (Kilgarriff and Rosenzweig, 2000, p.
+15) have been suggested for the identification of MWEs.
+An unsupervised graph-based algorithm to detect compositionality of MWEs was also proposed in the research of Korkontzelos and Manandhar (2009, p.
+65).
+On the other hand, Butnariu et al. (2009, p.
+100) proposed a solution to interpret nominal compounds in English using paraphrasing and prepositions.

-In the case of Indian languages, a considerable amount of research has been conducted in compound noun MWE extraction [28], complex predicate extraction [17], clustering based approach [12] and a classification based approach for identifying Noun-Verb collocations [33].
-Bengali, one of the more important Indo-Iranian languages, is the sixth-most popular language in the world and spoken by a population that now exceeds 250 million1.
+In the case of Indian languages, a considerable amount of research has been conducted in compound noun MWE extraction (Kunchukuttan and Damani, 2008, p.
+20), complex predicate extraction (Das et al., 2010, p.
+37), clustering based approach (Chakraborty et al., 2011, p.
+8) and a classification based approach for identifying Noun-Verb collocations (Venkatapathy and Joshi, 2009, p.
+899).
+Bengali, one of the more important Indo-Iranian languages, is the sixth-most popular language in the world and spoken by a population that now exceeds 250 million.
 Geographical Bengali-speaking population percentages are as follows: Bangladesh (over 95%), and the Indian States of Andaman & Nicobar Islands (26%), Assam (28%), Tripura (67%), and West Bengal (85%).
 The global total includes those which are spoken in the Diaspora in Canada, Malawi, Nepal, Pakistan, Saudi Arabia, Singapore, the United Arab Emirates, the United Kingdom, and the United States.
 In Bengali, works on automated extraction of MWEs are limited in number.
-One method of automatic extraction of Noun-Verb MWE in Bengali [2] has been carried out using morphological evidence and significance function.
-They have classified Bengali MWEs based on the morphosyntactic flexibilities and proposed a statistical approach for extracting the verbal compounds from a medium size corpus.
+One method of automatic extraction of Noun-Verb MWE in Bengali (Agarwal et al., 2004, p.
+167) has been carried out using morphological evidence and significance function.
+They have classified Bengali MWEs based on the morpho-syntactic flexibilities and proposed a statistical approach for extracting the verbal compounds from a medium size corpus.